aryaburke/my-site/src/myths/milkmen.md

 Stories like these, they’re always about the house.
 Ingrown walls.
 Splintered, rotting panels.
 A red-roofed turret, intact by some ancient miracle.
 Trees on three sides.
 A road on the last one.
 Take the cracked stairway to the crooked door.
 It was a house.

 It was a house.
 Psion and Jeremy lived there, in the house.
 Psion and Jeremy.
 Psion and Jeremy drank milk.
 Powdered stuff.
 The house had many rooms, and in the dining room was a table.
 On that table was a huge crate of powder.
 The powdered milk had a teaspoon in it, for divvying.
 Psion was hunched over the table, divvying.
 A pile of bags.
 Bags empty, divvied, full.
 Powder spilled all over the table, coated it in grey-white.
-Psion was shirtless as usual, revealing the tall, scabby tattoo on his pallid chest.
-PUR, thickly scrawled, cramped between his right arm and distended nipple.
-The bottom of the R was barely there, as if someone would return to it later.
+Psion was shirtless as usual, revealing the tall, scabby tattoo on his pallid chest. *PUR*, thickly scrawled, cramped between his right arm and distended nipple.
+The bottom of the *R* was barely there, as if someone would return to it later.
 Chickenscratch.
 It was uneven, clearly picked at.

 “How many?”
 Jeremy asked.
 He was in the doorway, his curly hair silhouetted by the dim kitchen light.